apache/impala/README-build.md

 # Detailed Build Notes

 Impala can be built with pre-built components or components downloaded from S3.
-The components needed to build Impala are Apache Hadoop, Hive, HBase, and Sentry.
+The components needed to build Impala are Apache Hadoop, Hive, and HBase.
 If you need to manually override the locations or versions of these components, you can do so through the environment variables and scripts listed below.